 #12 Boat the Indy Central Canal

-Visitors can rent pedal boats and kayaks to explore the waterway during the summer months – or leave the work to someone else and take a gondola ride along a 3-mile stretch of the canal.
+Hands down, one of the unique downtown Indianapolis things to do is to take a boat out on the Central Canal.
+Visitors can rent pedal boats and kayaks to explore the waterway during the summer months.
+Alternatively, leave the work to someone else and take a gondola ride along a 3-mile stretch of the canal.

 Pro Tip: For an informational trip up and down the Indy Central Canal, join a local for a guided kayak tour!